What Is Chronic Alcohol Abuse?

 Signs and Symptoms of Chronic Alcohol Addiction

-Once alcoholism has been firmly established, enrolling into chronic alcoholism treatment is necessary to prevent further damage to the one addicted to alcohol and their loved ones.
-Chronic alcoholism doesn’t only affect you, but has measurable influence on children and loved ones.
-Chronic alcoholics pass down their genes of addiction and make their children more likely to become alcoholics themselves.
-In fact, growing up with a parent with an untreated alcohol use disorder makes children at severe risk of associating chronic alcohol consumption as normal, and even expected behavior.
+Once alcoholism is firmly established, enrolling into a chronic alcoholism treatment center is necessary to prevent further damage to the alcoholic and their loved ones.
+Chronic alcoholism affects you, but more importantly it has a measurable influence on children and loved ones.
+Chronic alcoholics pass down their genes, and habits, of addiction and make their children more susceptible to addiction in the future.
+In fact, growing up with a parent that has an untreated alcohol use disorder puts children at severe risk of abusing alcohol, prescription medications, or illicit substances.

 - Body tremors and convulsions